 The Libraries own the following collections (See coverage chart for details): Basic Collection, Congressional Record Permanent Digital Collection, Part A, Congressional Research Digital Collection, Congressional Hearings Digital Collection, Parts A & Part B, Unpublished Hearings Digital Collection, Parts A & B, U.S. Serial Set Digital Collection (Serial Set 1 & 2, Serial Set Maps Digital Collection)

-In addition to the Basic Subscription, BU Libraries has access to the full text of the Congressional Record and its predecessor publications from 1789-1997, the Congressional Serial Set from 1789-2010, and Serial Set maps from 1789-present and Executive Branch Documents, 1789-2010 - which includes all the documents from the 1909 Checklist and more.
+In addition to the Basic Subscription, BU Libraries has access to the full text of the Congressional Record and its predecessor publications from 1789-1997, the Congressional Serial Set from 1789-2010, Serial Set maps from 1789-present, Executive Branch Documents, 1789-1932, and Congressional Research Service reports.